 The left-hand side panel contains the project options for your current project and product type.
 Here you can adjust project size, color, foil color, paper options, and others depending on the product type.
 You can find more details on changing project options here: Changing Project Options in the Editor.

 In the middle of the screen is the page view, where you can edit the cover and pages of your project.
-Here you can adjust the images and text.
+Here you can adjust the images, text, and page order.

 You can find more detailed information on these topics in the following articles: